-"Funny Aneurysm" Moment: The 2014 invasion of Crimea and civil war-like situation in Eastern Ukraine is uncannily familiar to the scenario and plot of II; A radical Russian minority with a Communist bent in a post-Soviet Central-Eastern Ruritania bordering on Russia begin to wage war against weak government forces (after the latter declare to distance themselves from their Cold War sphere of influence) and occupying government buildings.
+- "Funny Aneurysm" Moment: The 2014 invasion of Crimea and civil war-like situation in Eastern Ukraine is uncannily similar to the scenario and plot of II; A radical Russian minority with a Communist bent in a post-Soviet Central-Eastern Ruritania bordering on Russia wages war against weak government forces (after the latter declare to distance themselves from their Cold War sphere of influence) and occupy government buildings.
 Then Russia personally intervenes, marching over the border in a semi-black-op manner.
 Then the government forces team up with radical nationalist militants.
-The only part that has (yet) to happen is a US military intervention.
+The only part that has yet to happen is a US-European military intervention.

 One example livestream chat room participant: Due to the Takistani militia bombing the net cables, the video is being recorded offline and will be uploaded in aprox.
 2 hours - Check the BI social media channels for updates"

 - Scrappy Mechanic: The anti-lag features in ARMA III are notoriously infamous for being too strict, even in situations when the players' internet connection starts to fluctuate for outside causes: You must have always a ping connection below 300 if you want to play the game online or keep playing the game on any moment.
 If your connection goes above 300 for a few seconds, you can forget about playing the game at all.